-Since it's Best Shot Monday, I decided to do another seven of my favorite January shelter shots for week two of the 365 Somethings Project (there will other things coming later this week!!!).
+Time for Best Shot Monday and more sweet furry faces!
 This was a fun little accidental shot.
 Sweet little Hazel here really couldn't sit still for longer than a second or two most of our shoot, but this was a fun little find on my camera card.
 Shows one of the tricks of the trade!
 Treats!
 Below are six more of my favorite shots from the second week of January.

 This little bit of adorableness is Gracie.
 She is about 90% blind.
 She was one of six dogs who came into the Tallahassee shelter when her owner died.
 Three of the dogs were adopted out, one was taken by the Leon County Humane Society, and Gracie and her brother Frankie were taken by Tallahassee Big Dog Rescue.
 Right now, Gracie relies on Frankie as her guide.
 Big Dog Rescue is currently raising funds for her to have surgery to help her regain her eyesight.
 She has been seen by the same animal eye team who treated my sweet blind girl Savannah, Drs.
 Brown and Chandler from the Animal Eye Clinic in Jacksonville, and they are developing a plan for her treatment.
 The surgery will be approximately $1,700 for one eye or $2,600 for both.
 Interested in helping Big Dog Rescue help Gracie?
 You can make a donation towards her surgery and everything Tallahassee Big Dog Rescue does here.
 TBDR is an all-volunteer non-profit who relies solely on donations.
 Every little bit helps!